 3. No candidate shall cheat or act dishonestly, or attempt to do so, in any way, whether before, during or after an examination, so as to obtain or seek to obtain an unfair advantage in an examination.

 4. No candidate shall plagiarise by presenting someone else’s work as their own, or by incorporating other people’s work or ideas into their own work without full acknowledgement.
 Examples of this practice include: verbatim quotation, cutting and pasting from the internet, and paraphrasing without clear acknowledgement; collusion; misleading citation; failure to acknowledge assistance; and unacknowledged use of material written by professional agencies or other persons.

-5. Unless specifically permitted by the Special Subject Regulations for the examination concerned, no candidate shall commit autoplagiarism ie submit to the examiners any work which he or she has previously submitted partially or in full for examination at this University or elsewhere.
-Where earlier work by the candidate is citable, he or she shall reference it clearly.
+5. Unless specifically permitted by the Special Subject Regulations for the examination concerned, no candidate shall commit autoplagiarism ie submit to the examiners any work which they have previously submitted partially or in full for examination at this University or elsewhere.
+Where earlier work by the candidate is citable, they shall reference it clearly.

 6. No person shall dishonestly give help to a candidate before, during or after an examination so as to give, or attempt to give, that candidate an unfair advantage in an examination.

-7. No candidate shall take, or attempt to take, into an examination any unauthorised material (including revision notes), item or device (including a mobile telephone or any other device capable of receiving or communicating information), nor use or attempt to use such material, item or device.
+7. No candidate shall take, or attempt to take, into an examination any unauthorised material (including revision notes), item or device, nor use or attempt to use such material, item or device.

 8. No candidate shall copy from the script of another candidate or in any other way dishonestly receive help from another person in an examination.

 9. Candidates may not communicate with any person other than an invigilator during an examination.

 10. No candidate may leave or re-enter an examination room unless permitted by an invigilator.